barsoom/prawn_cocktail_rails/README.md

 end
 ```

+The default [disposition](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition) is `"attachment"`, meaning it should be downloaded rather than opened inline in the browser.

-You can change disposition with `send_pdf(document, disposition: "inline")`, without the option it will default to `"attachment"`.
+You can change disposition to `"inline"` with `send_pdf(document, disposition: "inline")`.

-It configures PrawnCocktail to look for its views in `app/views/documents`.
+PrawnCocktailRails configures PrawnCocktail to look for its views in `app/views/documents`.

 It also adds `app/documents/helpers` to the Rails autoload path so you can put your PrawnCocktail helpers there.